 "Fortunately, it's rare that someone steals from within because the people are usually caught," said MMA Executive Director George Beckwith.
 "When the theft is discovered, it's newsworthy."

 Three years ago, former West Stockbridge Town Clerk Tina S. Cooper made headlines by admitting in court that she embezzled $7,120 from town accounts in fiscal 2010.
-Cooper later repaid the funds, received an 18-month suspended jail sentence, and was placed on probation for three years.

 West Stockbridge Administrative Assistant Mark Webber said the town instituted a system of routine audits nearly 20 years ago.
 Such an audit led to the discovery of Cooper's misappropriation of funds.